sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-useful-information/migrating-go-the-new-sharetribe/index.md

 Legacy Go marketplaces are hosted by Sharetribe for 6 months and then shut down.
 ## Start your test migration

 Ready to migrate your marketplace to The New Sharetribe?
 You can use the email template below to request a test migration and tell us how you would like your Go data to be transformed.
-You should add your info or preferences anywhere delineated with “<text>” that is relevant for you.
+Replace **bold** variables in the template email below that apply to your marketplace.
 If you’re not sure about the right choice for you, simply get in touch with your marketplace information and we will guide you through it.

 To: hello@sharetribe.com